bitburner-official/bitburner-src/markdown/bitburner.codingcontract.getdata.md

 </td><td>

 _(Optional)_ Hostname/IP of the server containing the contract.
 Optional.
-Defaults to current server if not provided.
+Defaults to the server the calling script is running on.

 </td></tr>